-Simple to use and built with quality materials, it is a innovative tool that allows to achieve the fitness goals of Pilates like coordination, flexibility and strength, but without the need to attend classes or buy expensive and cumbersome gear like the various Universal Reformer, Cadillac or other Pilates big contraptions.
+Simple to use and built with quality materials, it is an innovative tool that allows achieving the fitness goals of Pilates like coordination, flexibility, and strength, but without the need to attend classes or buy expensive and cumbersome gear like the various Universal Reformer, Cadillac, or other Pilates big contraptions.

 The Pilates Wheel can be easily stored in your closet or under your sofa, it is much cheaper than traditional Pilates equipment and allows for a vast range of moves and exercises for a complete Pilates workout.

 As such, it is ideal for moms at home or anyone who wants to do their own Pilates thing from the comfort of home without the classes’ crowd or going bankrupt buying a Reformer.

 This investigation will reveal to you how the Pilates Wheel works, its pros and cons.

 Who Is It For?

 The Pilates Wheel is ideal for women, men, moms at home, or anyone who wants the freedom to work out at home and improve flexibility and strength at an affordable price.

 This unique machine makes it possible for the first time to bring Pilates at home, as no compact size Pilates equipment existed before on the market.